1. Home

 This method doesn’t suit mass production because of the growing PCB complexity and the high chance of human error.
 Still, it’s a viable technique in PCB design and prototyping.

-A circuit board is inspected by an expert with the help of a microscope
+A circuit board is inspected by an expert with the help of a microscope.

-Manual Vision Inspection
+Manual Vision Inspection.

 Integra Sources’ team applies MVI testing to all printed circuit boards we work on, just in case.
 We partner with reliable vendors and always use high-quality components, so we detected faults with MVI only a few times.
 In one particular case, we noticed that diodes were placed incorrectly on the board.
 You can learn more about our projects on our portfolio page.